 Why Take Snowboard Lessons?

-If you are investing in learning to snowboard and taking a snowboard holiday, I cant stress enough the value of spending a little more to ensure that you enjoy one of the best holidays of your life rather than ending up frustrated, bruised, battered and angry with your partner / friend.
-Don’t loose out on the fun & excitement of what could become your favorite hobby!
+If you are investing in learning to snowboard and taking a snowboard holiday, I can't stress enough the value of spending a little more to ensure that you enjoy one of the best holidays of your life rather than ending up frustrated, bruised, battered and angry with your partner / friend.
+Don’t lose out on the fun & excitement of what could become your favourite hobby!

-Can I learn from a friend / partner or teach myself?
+Can I learn to snowboard from a friend / partner or teach myself?

 About Tammy Esten - Tammy is the owner of Mint Snowboard School in Morzine / Avoriaz and has been teaching snowboarding for over 12 years.
 Not only does she have an incredible passion for snowboarding, but also for sharing this love with others.
 Mint Snowboard School offers progression for everyone, beginner to pro, via group lessons, private tuition, snowboard camps and instructor training.
 They also specialise in freestyle coaching, mini-shred lessons, backcountry guiding & splitboarding. www.mintsnowboarding.com